grdnrio/px-aws-cluster-multi/README.md

 4. Clone this repo and cd to it.

-5. Edit `Vagrantfile` as necessary.
+5. Edit `create-vpc.sh` to select AZ.
+Edit parameters at the top of `Vagrantfile` as necessary.

 6. Generate SSH keys:
 ```